 Get up Close with the Pelicans

-Between July and November, it’s Magpie Season and as they are nesting they may swoop you as you pass by causing scratches or worse on their attack, so watch out.
+Between July and November, it’s Magpie Season.
+As they nest, they may swoop you as you pass by, causing scratches or worse in their attack, so watch out.

 Fly a Kite at Pelican Park – Kite Fest

-When the winds are blowing off Bramble Bay, this is a popular park to come and fly a kite.
+When the winds blow off Bramble Bay, this is a popular park for kite-flying.

-Every year Kitefest is held in Pelican Park.
-In 2022 it will be on the weekend of 17-18 September.
-This annual celebration of kites brings domestic and international kite flyers of all shapes and sizes.
+Every year, Kitefest is held in Pelican Park.
+In 2022, it will be on the weekend of 17-18 September.
+This annual celebration of kites brings together domestic and international kite flyers of all shapes and sizes.

 Enjoy the Sunset over the Water